 This two-year course provides the training and skills necessary for a wide range of careers within the music industry.
 You will develop understanding of the commercial music sector, study musical output and techniques, and improve your creativity, professionalism and practical musicianship to a level needed for music industry employment.
 This Foundation Degree is focused on developing the practical and transferable skills required to make you industry-ready.

-All students receive weekly, one-to-one instrumental sessions, delivered by our highly qualified visiting instrumental specialists on vocals, guitar, bass, drums, and keyboard.
+All students receive weekly one-to-one instrumental sessions, delivered by our highly qualified visiting instrumental specialists on vocals, guitar, bass, drums, and keyboards.

 What areas will I study?